 Aloo tikis are a common street snack in India.
 Traditionally they are served smothered in chole, a chickpea curry, sev noodles, sweet tamarind chutney and spicy cilantro chutney.
-As a result, most tiki are plain, all their flavor derived from the curry and sauces.
+As a result, most tiki is plain, and all their flavour is derived from the curry and sauces.

-I created this version for the following reasons, I absolutely hate chole, and the main item after which the name of the dish is derived is plain and tasteless.
+I created this version for the following reasons, I absolutely hate chole, and the main item from which the name of the dish is derived is plain and tasteless.

 My version focuses on making the tiki flavorful.
 I cook the potatoes with bay leaves, black peppercorns, and a hint of Garam masala.
-The potatoes are mashed with ghee, minced mint and cilantro, grated cheddar or mozzarella cheese, chaat masala, chili powder and cooked green peas.
-This mixture is mixed together and allowed to marinate in the fridge overnight so the flavors come together.
+The potatoes are mashed with ghee, minced mint and cilantro, grated cheddar or mozzarella cheese, chaat masala, chilli powder and cooked green peas.
+This mixture is mixed together and allowed to marinate in the fridge overnight so the flavours come together.

 1 bay leaf